Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

    data-to-be-flagged.
-2. Additionally, if a list is passed to `drop_flags`, all the values in data, that are flagged with a flag, listed in `drop_list`, will be excluded from harmonization - meaning, that they will not affect the further interpolation/aggregation prozess.
+2. Additionally, if a list is passed to `drop_flags`, all the values in data, that are flagged with a flag, listed in `drop_list`, will be excluded from shifting - meaning, that they will not affect the further shifting prozess.
 3. Depending on the keyword passed to `shift_method`, the data gets shifted, together with its flags, to a timestamp that is a multiple of `freq`.